 Here’s the most important part of this entire article.
 What do you do if you have these symptoms, you go to the doctor or you even “self diagnose” (which I managed to do using WebMD symptom checker and then had a bunch of other tests to confirm with an MD).
 The symptoms are not unnoticeable and will be fairly incessant.
 Step up and go to your GP or Gastroenterologist as soon as you have an issue.
 Make the appointment and go.

 The first thing is to accept that you are sick.
 Yes it is unfortunate and there’s the whole mind over matter thing… but you are sick and now you get to do something about it.
-It could be a hard thing to understand at first and I had my realization of this while glued to the toilet one morning about 8 months into my symptoms being very prevalent.
+It could be a hard thing to understand at first and for me, I had my realization of this fact while glued to the toilet one morning about 8 months into my symptoms being very prevalent.
 I said to myself, “You’re sick.
 And this sucks.
 And we need to fix this.”

 The fixing of the disease is something that the medical community likes to refer to as “achieving a medicated state of normalcy.”

-This sounds like a nightmare.
-To me it was a nightmare.
+This sounded like a nightmare to me.
+It was a nightmare.
 I was on the toilet 12-15 times a day, throughout the night, and for over a year I didn’t sleep more than 2 hours at a time.
 What’s wild is how much a human being can adapt to something like this.
-The rigors of being sick.
+The rigors of being constantly sick.